Academic Year 2022-23

 - Establishing and strengthening relationships with local community organizations.

-- Continuing to expand and improve the use of technology to enhance classroom instruction and workplace efficiencies.
+- Continuing to invest in and support the expanded use of online and hybrid technology for instruction, service delivery, and workplace efficiencies.